 Step 6: Enter your billing information

 When your account is setup, if you’ve registered a brand new domain or the domain you’re using isn’t pointing at Bluehost’s servers, you’ll be issued with a temporary domain.
 It’s okay to start working on your site right away because Bluehost switches from the temporary domain to the real one once it’s properly configured and pointing at Bluehost.

-Here’s a mind-blowing statement for you: WordPress powers a quarter of all websites, including some of the largest brands in the world.
+Here’s a mind-blowing statement for you: WordPress powers 30% of all websites, including some of the largest brands in the world.

 Yes, there is a learning curve at the start but once you grasp the basics get to know how it works, it’s a walk in the park.

 Instead of walking the process of creating a WordPress blog with Bluehost, take a look at this video to see how easy it is.
 The sound is really poor so turn up the volume and/or plug in some headphones.